Dracula (2013 TV series): Production

-According to co-creator Haddon, who in 2023 wrote a retrospective on the series titled The Horror of Dracula, the series was born in February 2011, as a result of his feature spec Hyde, another monster reinvention, which got on the prestigious Black List.
+According to co-creator Haddon, who in 2023 wrote a retrospective on the series titled The Horror of Dracula, the series was born in February 2011, as a result of his feature spec Hyde, another monster reinvention, which got on the Black List.
 Gore Verbinski passed on the project, and it seemingly stalled until September 27, when NBC bought the pilot script.
-The subsequent development and production were arduous, with an unnamed producer on the series meddling with several key decisions, and nearly causing Haddon to quit several times.
-The essay series drew strong commendation from other television professionals for its insight and honesty, such as showrunners Mickey Fisher and Steven S. DeKnight.
+The subsequent development and production were arduous, with an unidentified producer on the series meddling with several key decisions, and nearly causing Haddon to quit several times.
+The essay series drew strong praise from other television professionals for its insight and honesty about the production process, including from showrunners Mickey Fisher and Steven S. DeKnight.

 The series was shot in Budapest.
 Prior to the series premiere, NBC released an animated web companion entitled Dracula Rising, which serves as a prequel that depicts the origin story of the titular character.